 Table 21.10 Signs Permitted in the C-1, C-2, C-3 and CH Districts; Non-Residential Uses in R-5 District; Commercial Uses in PUD Districts; and GRM District.
-1. Ground Sign Maximum Number One per street frontage.
+Ground Sign Maximum Number One per street frontage.
 Maximum Size 32 square feet.
-Maximum Height Six feet.
+Maximum Height Eight feet.
 Location At least ten feet away from all property lines.
-2. Wall Sign Maximum Number One for each street frontage.
-Maximum Size Not to exceed one square foot in sign area for each linear foot of building wall to which the sign is affixed.
+2. Wall Sign Maximum Size Not to exceed one square foot in sign area for each linear foot of building wall to which the sign is affixed.
 Location To be affixed flat against a building wall.
-3. Freestanding Sign (C-2 and C-3 Districts Only) Maximum Number One per street frontage.
-May not be used if there is a ground sign on the property.
+Freestanding S ign (C-2 and C-3 Districts Only) Maximum Number One per street frontage.
+With the exception of 21.13, may not be used if there is a ground sign on the property.
+Maximum Size 32 square feet (see Section 21.13).
+Maximum Height 20 feet in C-2; 30 feet in C-3 (see Section 21.13) Location At least 10 feet away from all property lines. s Park or Development Sign Maximum Number One sign at each main entrance, but not more than two such signs.
 Maximum Size 32 square feet.
-Maximum Height 20 feet in C-2; 30 feet in C-3 Location At least 10 feet away from all property lines.
-4. Office, Business Park or Development Sign Maximum Number One sign at each main entrance, but not more than two such signs.
-Maximum Size 32 square feet.
 Maximum Height Six feet.
 Location At least 10 feet away from all property lines.
 If two such signs, they shall be spaced at least 300 feet apart.
-5. Wall Signs for Multi-Tenants in Commercial Buildings Each separate commercial establishment in a building may have one wall sign on its front wall, but the sign area shall not be greater than 10% of the wall area of each separate establishment to which it is affixed, but in any event, not greater than 32 square feet 6.
-Electronic Message Sign Maximum Number One for each street frontage.
+5. Wall Signs for N Multi-Tenants in Commercial Buildings rcial establishment in a building may have one wall sign on its front wall, but the sign area shall not be greater than 10% of the wall area of each separate establishment ut in any event, not greater than 32 square feet 6.
+Electronic Mess Maximum Number One for each street frontage.
 May be a ground sign or a wall sign.

 Maximum Size Shall not be larger than that permitted in the district for a ground sign or a wall sign.
-Maximum Height If a ground sign, six feet.
-Location Shall be included only as a part of a permitted ground or wall sign.
-Other An electronic changeable message sign is permitted if the rate of change between two static messages or images is not more frequent than one change per six seconds.
+Maximum Height Location ŭ ŭ Other If a ground sign, six feet.
+Shall be included only as a part of a permitted ground or wall sign.
+An electronic changeable message sign is permitted if the rate of change between two static messages or images is not more frequent than one change per six seconds.
 All lights in a display shall activate simultaneously and deactivate in one second or less.
 Electronic message signs shall have ambient light monitors which continuously monitor and automatically adjust the brightness level of the display based on ambient light conditions such that maximum brightness levels shall not exceed 0.3-foot-candles over ambient light levels measured within 150 feet of the sign.
-Certification must be provided to the

-Township showing that the sign has been preset to automatically adjust brightness as limited above.
+Certification must be provided to the Township showing that the sign has been preset to automatically adjust brightness as limited above.
 Re-inspection and recalibration may be periodically required by the Township at the applicant's expense to ensure correct brightness levels.